amihaiemil/amihaiemil.github.io/_posts/2018-09-30-project-versioning-with-rultor.markdown

 image: https://amihaiemil.github.io/images/mouse_cleaning2.png
 ---

 All of my projects, libraries or applications, are published on Maven Central.
-Now, in case you don't know how that works, I'll tell you in short: it's [a nightmare](https://maven.apache.org/repository/guide-central-repository-upload.html).
+In case you don't know how that works, I'll tell you in short: it's [a nightmare](https://maven.apache.org/repository/guide-central-repository-upload.html).

 Of course, I had to go through those steps one or two times but then I realised I might as well let [Rultor](http://www.rultor.com/) do all that work for me since I was already using it in order to keep the master branch read-only and automate the merging of Pull Requests.
-[Here](https://www.yegor256.com/2014/08/19/how-to-release-to-maven-central.html) is how the release process can be automated elegantly -- I used pretty much the same steps.
+[Here](https://www.yegor256.com/2014/08/19/how-to-release-to-maven-central.html) is how the release process can be automated elegantly -- I followed pretty much the same steps.

 <figure class="articleimg">
  <img src="{{page.image}}" alt="Mouse Cleaning">